 The government raises taxes when the budget is overrun

 It is worth noting that during the discussion of the draft law, an increase in the bank profit tax from 25% to 50% was excluded.
 This happened due to the categorical position of the Ministry of Finance and the National Bank of Ukraine, which opposed such a step.
-As Hetmantsev noted, the increase in the bank profit tax was not agreed due to risks to the stability of the banking sector, which shows significant financial results.
+As Hetmantsev noted, the increase in the bank profit tax was not agreed upon due to risks to the stability of the banking sector, which shows significant financial results.

-Financial condition of Ukrainian banks: growth of profits
+Financial condition of Ukrainian banks: profit growth

 spot_imgspot_imgspot_imgspot_img